fluttercommunity/rx_command/README.md

 `homepage.dart` creates a `Column` with a

-* `TextField` where you can enter a filter text which binds to the view models `onFilterEntryChanged` handler.
+* `TextField` where you can enter a filter text which binds to the ViewModels `textChangedCommand`.

 * a middle block which can either be a `ListView` (`WeatherListView`) or a busy spinner.
 It is created by a `StreamBuilder` which listens to <br/> `TheViewModel.of(context).updateWeatherCommand.isExecuting`<br/>
-* A row with the Update `Button` and a `Switch` that toggles if an update should be possible or not by calling `TheViewModel.of(context).switchChangedCommand.execute)`.
+* A row with the Update `Button` and a `Switch` that toggles if an update should be possible or not by binding to `TheViewModel.of(context).switchChangedCommand)`.
 To change the enabled state of the button the button is build by a `StreamBuilder` that listens to the  `TheViewModel.of(context).updateWeatherCommand.canExecute`

 `listview.dart` implements `WeatherListView` which consists again of a StreamBuilder which updates automatically by listening on `TheViewModel.of(context).updateWeatherCommand.results`